Regulatory scrutiny, lawsuits over SPAC transactions fuel D&O insurance sticker shock

-NEW YORK(Thomson Reuters Regulatory Intelligence) - *To read more by the Thomson Reuters Regulatory Intelligence team click here: bit.ly/TR-RegIntel
+NEW YORK(Thomson Reuters Regulatory Intelligence) - *To read more by the Thomson Reuters Regulatory Intelligence team click here: http://bit.ly/TR-RegIntel

 Companies going public through a merger with a special purpose acquisition company, or SPAC, are facing skyrocketing premiums for directors and officers’ liability coverage due to the higher risk of litigation and increased regulatory scrutiny.
 Lower coverage limits and high deductible-like "retention" costs are forcing many companies to consider limited coverage or self-insurance as an alternative.